brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 Tokyo, they're 0.88m by 1.76m and called _Edoma_ tatami.
 Shops were traditionally designed to be 5 1/2 mats in size, and tea rooms 4 1/2 mats.

+[2] As life would have it, I successfully managed to stay on the path while running the treacherously slick slopes of Mount Bentendake, but a few months later somehow managed to eject myself on a trail run in bone-dry California.
+I was fine, but unfortunately the same couldn't be said for the screen on my poor mint-up-to-that-moment iPhone X.

 [asyncawait]: https://github.com/rust-lang/rfcs/blob/master/text/2394-async_await.md
 [funicular]: https://en.wikipedia.org/wiki/Funicular